sailfish009/openstructure/modules/doc/install.rst

   git clone https://dng.biozentrum.unibas.ch/git/ost.git <directory-name>

-The above command will clone OpenStructre into the directory called `directory-name`.
+The above command will clone OpenStructure into the directory called `directory-name`.
 If omitted, the directory will be called ost.

 .. note::